-The glomerular filtration rate, or GFR, is a measure of how well your kidneys are cleaning your blood -- taking out waste and extra water.
-An estimated GFR test (eGFR) can tell your doctor how much of a certain waste product called creatinine is in your blood.
+The glomerular filtration rate, or GFR, is a measure of how well your kidneys are cleaning your blood, which can be determined using an estimated GFR test (eGFR).

 The test gets its name from the parts of your kidney that filter waste out -- they’re called glomeruli.

 Who Needs This Test?

 Your doctor may do an eGFR test as part of a regular physical exam, or they might recommend it if you have signs of kidney problems.
 Those can include:

 - Having to go more often or making less pee

 - Blood, foam, or a brownish color in your pee

 - Swelling or puffiness around your eyes, belly, wrists, or ankles